tshepang/blog/content/Shoot 'Em Up (2007).md

 bit too far (one guy kills another with a carrot).

 I liked the camerawork but not the negative view the writers have on the customers of sex workers.
-It\'s too shallow, just like the movie, though luckily it doesn\'t pretend not to be.
+It's too shallow, just like the movie, though luckily it doesn't pretend not to be.